lukaszpatalas/etch-a-sketch/README.md

 the project.
 2. Try not to mix CSS code inside javascript function, but separate style from logic.

+What to fix:

-3. Try to create shorter, more atomic functions in contrast to previous projects.
+1. Try to create shorter, more atomic functions.